TheWidlarzGroup/react-native-video/README.md

 This feature will disable the use of `TextureView` on Android.
 DRM options are `type`, `licenseServer`, `headers`.

-###### type

-You can specify the DRM type, either by string or using the exported DRMType enum.
-Valid values are, for Android: DRMType.WIDEVINE / DRMType.PLAYREADY / DRMType.CLEARKEY.
-for iOS: DRMType.FAIRPLAY

-###### licenseServer

-The URL pointing to the licenseServer that will provide the authorization to play the protected stream.

 ###### headers

 You can customize headers send to the licenseServer.